Rainbow Six Siege operators: who to pick, which abilities are best

 New and returning players to Rainbow Six Siege will notice that there are a heck of a lot of operators to use on both sides.
 This can be quite the daunting task as every operator is so drastically different thanks to their special ability.
 Newer players should begin to experiment with operators in custom games when they hit level 5, just so they get an idea of what their operator can do.
 Some however will require the input of enemy players, such as being able to monitor their footprints, but these tend to be the more difficult operators to use.

 Once you’ve done that, pick a couple of operators you like on both attacking and defending teams.
 Since only one player can pick any one operator, you may find that someone has beaten you to selecting your favourite.
 If so, there’s usually some form of a gap in the team composition, whether that’s a lack of a roaming defender or a distraction-based attacker.
-For those who really need a bit of a head start, learn attackers such as Sledge and Thatcher first as they’re universally useful.
-Defenders can take the likes of Smoke or Mute, though others like Frost are also decent choices for newer players.
+For those who really need a bit of a head start, learn attackers such as Sledge, Ash, and Thatcher first as they’re universally useful.
+Defenders can take the likes of Smoke or Rook are good to get used to, though if you want to up your game, taking on defenders like Mute can really disrupt the enemies plans.

+Should you wish to purchase any of the Season Passes, a lot more operators are opened up to you.
+Some provide some interesting options for both weapon loadouts and their abilities, with some such as Hibana and Lesion well worth learning their ins and outs.

 Best attacking Operators in Rainbow Six Siege